Analysing Data for Interpretation progression, 6th step

 - The learners understand that an average is a single number that is descriptive of a larger set of numbers.
 The mean, median and mode are specific types of average.
 Averages are measures of how centred the data is or the central tendency of the data.

 - The mean is computed by adding all of the values in the set and dividing the sum by the number of values added.
+The mean is affected by very large or very small values (outliers) that are outside the range of the rest of the data.

 - The median is the middle value of an ordered set of data.
 The median is relatively easy to compute and is not affected (like the mean is) by one or two very large or very small values that are outside the range of the rest of the data.